Joseon missions to China

-Joseon missions to Imperial China were Joseon diplomatic ventures which were intermittently sent in the years 1392–1894.
-These represent a significant aspect of the international relations of mutual Korean-Chinese contacts and communication.
+The Korean Joseon dynasty (1392–1897) sent numerous diplomatic missions to the Chinese Ming (1368–1644) and Qing (1644–1912) dynasties.

 Joseon diplomacy

 A series diplomatic ventures illustrate the persistence of Joseon's sadae (serving the great) diplomacy in dealings with China.
 The chronology of one side in a bilateral relationship stands on its own.

 This long-term, strategic policy contrasts with the gyorin (kyorin) (neighborly relations) diplomacy in dealings with Jurchen, Japan, Ryukyu Kingdom, Siam and Java.
 Gyorin was applied to a multi-national foreign policy.
 The unique nature of these bilateral diplomatic exchanges evolved from a conceptual framework developed by the Chinese.
 Gradually, the theoretical models would be modified, mirroring the evolution of a unique relationship.